brimson/brimson.github.io/_posts/2021-12-27-project_reality_optics_blur.md

 tags: [Post-Processing, Optimization]
 ---

-I have been working on shaders for Project Reality, a Battlefield 2 modification.
-The Refractor games allow users to modify the game's shaders to their liking.
+I am working on shaders for Project Reality, a Battlefield 2 modification.
+The Refractor games allow users to modify the game's shaders.

 Here is a snippet of Project Reality's optics blur shader as of `1.6.8.2`